بسم الله الرØÙ…Ù† الرØÙŠÙ…

 -

-Scholarship: Said Foundation / Also winner of their Second Annual Prize for Academic and Personal Achievements.
+Scholarship: Said Foundation / Also a winner of Said Foundation Alumni Prize (Previously Known as: Annual Prize for Academic and Personal Achievement.

 -